Reduced blood circulation and hypertension caused by cutaneous folds

 The cutaneous folds bend and crush everything on their passage, including nerves and vessels, decreasing, and sometimes blocking, the blood flow.

-However, when the flow to the head is affected, several other phenomenons can occur including dizziness, nausea, short-breath and headaches.
+However, when the flow to the head is affected, several other phenomena can occur, including dizziness, nausea, short-breath, and headaches.

 Large cutaneous folds in the neck area affect the blood vessels beneath them